Master of Educational Management

 |Estimated Fees* (International):||$53,855|

 |All amounts are in New Zealand Dollars (NZD).*Tuition fees shown are indicative only and may change.
 There are additional fees and charges related to enrolment please see the Table of Fees and Charges for more information.
 You will be sent an enrolment agreement which will confirm your fees.|

 Degree planner — Master of Educational Management - 180 points total

-Some papers also provide the option to study either Online (NET) or at the Tauranga campus.
+This programme is taught in Hamilton.
+Some papers may provide the option to study either Online (NET) or at the Tauranga (TGA) campus.